Is the Canadian Real Estate Market a Bubble?

 Office of the Superintendent of Financial Institutions (OSFI)

 The Office of the Superintendent of Financial Institutions (OSFI), the government agency that oversees bank risk, says “key vulnerabilities include Canadian household indebtedness.”
-On June 4th, 2019, raised the amount of capital that Canadian banks need to hold to weather a financial crash.
-Essentially, the regulator ordered Canadian banks to take out a bigger insurance policy against a financial crisis.
+On June 4th, 2019, the amount of capital Canadian banks need to hold increased to weather a financial crash.
+The regulator ordered Canadian banks to take out a more extensive insurance policy against a financial crisis.

-OSFI is the same arm of the government that, in January 2018, required Canadian banks to apply a stress test when Canadian borrowers apply for a mortgage.
+OSFI is the same government arm that, in January 2018, required Canadian banks to apply a stress test when Canadian borrowers apply for a mortgage.

 What about other International Economic Institutions?

-In March 2019, the Bank of International Settlements (BIS) issued a warning that the “indicators” they use to predict financial stress were flashing red for Canada.
+In March 2019, the Bank of International Settlements (BIS) warned that the “indicators” they use to predict financial stress flashed red for Canada.

 Based on BIS’s analysis, Canada has a greater than 50% chance of a financial correction (BIS would call it a “stress event”).

-Finally, in June 2019, the IMF said that in the event of a downturn, the Canadian banks will be fine, but Canadian households are vulnerable.
-The impact on households would be significant as the share of households with debt at risk (defined as households with mortgage payments greater than 40% of income) would increase from 17% to 29%.
+Finally, in June 2019, the IMF said that in the event of a downturn, Canadian banks will be fine while Canadian households are vulnerable.
+The impact on families would be significant as the share of households with debt at risk (defined as households with mortgage payments greater than 40% of income) would increase from 17% to 29%.
 If that happened, defaults would rise, and the Federal government would have to inject C$15 billion into the Canada Mortgage and Housing Corporation (CMHC).

 Canada was risk-laden before the pandemic.
 Our regular debt payments are too high relative to our income, and the situation will worsen if the 5-year interest rate continues to rise.